-- · Do not connect the device to the Internet.
+- Do not connect the device to the Internet.
 Deploy the device only within a secure network perimeter. - Replace the default passwords for all user accounts and processes (where applicable) before the device is deployed. - Use strong passwords.
-Avoid weak passwords such as password1, 123456789, abcdefgh, etc. For more information about creating strong passwords, refer to the password requirements in Section 4.3, "Configuring Passwords". - · Make sure passwords are protected and not shared with unauthorized personnel. - · Passwords should not be re-used across different usernames and systems, or after they expire. - When RADIUS authentication is done remotely, make sure all communications are within the security perimeter or on a secure channel. - SSL and SSH keys are accessible to users who connect to the device via the serial console.
+Avoid weak passwords such as password1, 123456789, abcdefgh, etc. For more information about creating strong passwords, refer to the password requirements in Section 4.3, "Configuring Passwords". - Make sure passwords are protected and not shared with unauthorized personnel. - Passwords should not be re-used across different usernames and systems, or after they expire. - When RADIUS authentication is done remotely, make sure all communications are within the security perimeter or on a secure channel. - SSL and SSH keys are accessible to users who connect to the device via the serial console.
 Make sure to take appropriate precautions when shipping the device beyond the boundaries of the trusted environment: - Replace the SSH and SSL keys with throwaway keys prior to shipping. - Take the existing SSH and SSL keys out of service.
 When the device returns, create and program new keys for the device. - Restrict physical access to the device to only trusted personnel.
 A person with malicious intent could extract critical information, such as certificates, keys, etc. (user passwords are protected by hash codes), or reprogram the device. - Control access to the serial console to the same degree as any physical access to the device.
 Access to the serial console allows for potential access to the ROS boot loader, which includes tools that may be used to gain complete access to the device. - Only enable services that will be used on the device, including physical ports.
-Unused physical ports could potentially be used to gain access to the network behind the device. - Avoid using insecure services such as Telnet and TFTP, or disable them completely if possible.
-These services are available for historical reasons and are disabled by default. - Limit the number of simultaneous Web Server, Telnet and SSH sessions allowed. - Configure remote system logging to forward all logs to a central location.
+Unused physical ports could potentially be used to gain access to the network behind the device. - If SNMP is enabled, limit the number of IP addresses that can connect to the device and change the community names.
+Also configure SNMP to raise a trap upon authentication failures.
+For more information, refer to Section 5.7, "Managing SNMP". - Avoid using insecure services such as Telnet and TFTP, or disable them completely if possible.
+These services are available for historical reasons and are disabled by default.

+- · Limit the number of simultaneous Web Server, Telnet and SSH sessions allowed. - Configure remote system logging to forward all logs to a central location.
 For more information, refer to Section 3.5, "Managing Logs". - Configuration files are provided in the CSV (comma separated values) format for ease of use.
 Make sure configuration files are properly protected when they exist outside of the device.
-For instance, encrypt the files, store them in a secure place, and do not transfer them via insecure communication channels.

-- Management of the configuration file, certificates and keys is the responsibility of the device owner.
+For instance, encrypt the files, store them in a secure place, and do not transfer them via insecure communication channels. - Management of the configuration file, certificates and keys is the responsibility of the device owner.
 Before returning the device to Siemens for repair, make sure encryption is disabled (to create a cleartext version of the configuration file) and replace the current certificates and keys with temporary throwaway certificates and keys that can be destroyed upon the device's return. - Be aware of any non-secure protocols enabled on the device.
 While some protocols, such as HTTPS and SSH, are secure, others, such as Telnet and RSH, were not designed for this purpose.
 Appropriate safeguards against non-secure protocols should be taken to prevent unauthorized access to the device/network. - Periodically audit the device to make sure it complies with these recommendations and/or any internal security policies.